kestra-io/docs/docs/developer-guide/variables/basic-usage.md

 Additionally, if `foo` is a List, then `foo[0]` can be used.

-If the value of variable (or attribute) is undefined, it will throw an error and failed the task.
+If the value of variable (or attribute) is undefined, it will throw an error and fail the task.

 ## Filters